Bon Dimanche: supporting the agroecological transition of the dairy industry

 The Bon Dimanche model consists of deploying and operating a network of decentralized micro-dairies, each located on the outskirts of a major French city.

-Once a week, she collects fresh whole milk from these farms before processing it.
+Once a week, they collect fresh whole milk from these farms before processing it.

-Downstream in the chain, it contracts directly with managers of organic stores within a radius of less than 150 km to supply them with dairy products.
+Downstream in the chain, they set up a contract directly with organic store managers within a radius of less than 150 km to supply them with dairy products.

 The key to success lies in the joint deployment of a dual product range: